robinst/pict-rs/README.md

         "msg": "ok"
     }
     ```
-- `POST /image/backgrounded` Upload an image, like the `/image` endpoint, but don't wait to validate and process it.
+- `POST /image/backgrounded?{args}` Upload an image, like the `/image` endpoint, but don't wait to validate and process it.
+    The {args} query is the same format is the inline image upload endpoint.

     This endpoint returns the following JSON structure on success with a 202 Accepted status
     ```json
     {